rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 rudderanalytics.track("custom");
 ```

-If you wish to map your event to a specific Pinterest event, you can do so by adding it in our config section at **Map Your Events To Pinterest Events**.
+If you wish to map your event to a specific Pinterest event, you can do so by adding it in the **Map Your Events To Pinterest Events** section while configuring your Pinterest destination in RudderStack.

 ### Map Your Events To Pinterest Events